highkraken/2048-Game/README.md

 # 2048 - Game
-I built a clone for the game named 2048.
-This is C++ version of the game.
-You can play and report me the bugs if you find any.
-Currently I haven't added any GUI to the game.
-I'll implement another version of it in Python which will include GUI.
-This is the basic logic version for the game.
+I have coded the game logic for 2048 game in C++ language.
+You can test the code and report the bugs to me.
+I haven't added any GUI to the game.
+This is just the basic logic for it.